pablodecm/phd_thesis/src/103_chapter_3.md

-Some joint factorisations are particularly useful for data analysis and simulation, such as making explicit the dependence between the differential partonic cross sections and the parton configuration in the collision, which allows to factor out the density of parton distribution latent variables $\boldsymbol{z}_\textrm{PDF}$
+Some joint factorisations are particularly useful for data analysis and simulation, such as the one making explicit he dependence between the differential partonic cross sections and the parton configuration in the collision, which allows to factor out the density of parton distribution latent variables $\boldsymbol{z}_\textrm{PDF}$